 The Crucible (Oakland)

-For kids 8-17, The Crucible offers an array of afterschool classes, weekend classes, and camps with specialty focuses, such as blacksmithing, flameworking, welding, and jewelry making.
+For youth 8-17, The Crucible offers an array of afterschool classes, weekend classes, and camps with specialty focuses, such as blacksmithing, flameworking, welding, and jewelry making.

 1260 7th St, Oakland